octobercms/docs/cms-content.md

         {% content 'contacts.htm' %}
     </div>

+Another example rendering some markdown with the `md` extension.

+    {% content 'my-markdown.md' %}

 <a name="content-variables"></a>
-## Passing variables to content blocks
+## Passing Variables to Content Blocks

 Sometimes you may need to pass variables to a content block from the external code.
-While content blocks do not support the use of Twig markup, they do support using variables with a basic syntax.
-You can pass variables to content blocks by specifying them after the content block name in the `{% content %}` tag:
+While content blocks do not support Twig markup, they do support using variables with basic syntax.
+You can pass variables to content blocks by specifying them after the content block name in the `{% content %}` tag.

+Passing the variable called `name` with a value **John** to the content block.

     {% content 'welcome.htm' name='John' %}

-Inside the content block, variables can be accessed using singular *curly brackets*:
+Inside the content block, variables can be accessed using singular *curly brackets*.

     <h1>This is a demo for {name}</h1>

-More information can be found [in the Markup guide](../markup/tag-content).
+> **Tip**: More information on variable use can be found [in the Markup guide](../markup/tag-content).

 <a name="content-global-variables"></a>
-### Global variables
+### Global Variables

 You may register variables that are globally available to all content blocks with the `View::share` method.

     View::share('site_name', 'October CMS');

-This code could be called inside the register or boot method of a [plugin registration file](../plugin/registration).
+A common area to place this method is inside the register or boot method of a [plugin registration file](../plugin/registration).
 Using the above example, the variable `{site_name}` will be available inside all content blocks.

+    <p>Welcome to {site_name}</p>